MeAlam1/BlueLib/CONTRIBUTING.md

     - Versioning: Include the `@since` tag in both class-level and method-level comments to indicate the version since which the class or method has been available.
       - If you update a Class/Method, please add/update the `@version` to indicate it has been changed.
     - Copyright: Each file should start with `// Copyright (c) BlueLib.
 Licensed under the MIT License.`
+    - Tags: Use `@see` to link to the correct Wiki/Api Documentation page if it exists.
+    - Logging: Log every step using `BaseLogger.logError`, `BaseLogger.logWarning`, `BaseLogger.bluelibLogInfo`, or `BaseLogger.bluelibLogSuccess`, depending on the step.
+    - Error Handling: Always ensure that errors and warnings are logged using appropriate logging levels.
+Critical steps must be logged at least with `BaseLogger.bluelibLogInfo` to keep a trail of execution.

 ### Deprecation

 - If you optimize a method, variable, or class and determine that it is no longer necessary for the library, mark it as `@Deprecated` instead of removing it.
 This only applies to elements that have been included in previous released versions of the library.

 - Include a **strong TODO comment** explaining why it is deprecated and any further action required, such as testing or eventual removal.
+- Include an **`@see`** that links to the New Method
 - **Example**:
   ```java
   /**